produdegr/homebridge-3em-energy-meter/README.md

             "serial": "123456789012345"
         },

--"name"              The Homekit Accessory Name.
+* "name"              The Homekit Accessory Name.
--"ip"                The IP address of your Shelly 3EM.
+* "ip"                The IP address of your Shelly 3EM.
--"user" and "pass"   If your Shelly 3EM local web page is password protected specify "user" and "pass".
+* "user" and "pass"   If your Shelly 3EM local web page is password protected specify "user" and "pass".
--"timeout"           The http/get request timeout in msec.
+* "timeout"           The http/get request timeout in msec.
 This timeout must the less than the "update_interval", default is 5000.
--"update_interval"   The interval for pulling values in msec.
+* "update_interval"   The interval for pulling values in msec.
 Must be greater than "timeout" setting, default is 10000.
--"debug_log"         Enables the debug logging of the plugin, default is false.
+* "debug_log"         Enables the debug logging of the plugin, default is false.
--"serial"            This sets the published serialNumber of the accessory.
+* "serial"            This sets the published serialNumber of the accessory.
 It is required to use an unique serial for fakegato-history to work correctly.